Tips to reduce electricity bill.

 5. Caulk Window and Door Cracks

-Check around doors and windows for small air leaks.
+The first thing you will want to do is check around doors and windows for small air leaks.
 This is easily done by moving your hand around the edges of the window and door to feel for cold air seeping through.
-This is best done when your house is warm and the outdoors are extra cold.
-Caulk around the leaking areas to keep the cold air from getting into your home.
+Try to check for leaks when your house is warm and the outdoors are extra cold.

 6. Keep Vents Uncovered

 It’s really important to keep all air vents uncovered to allow the air to circulate freely throughout your home.
 Check all of the vents in your home to make sure they don’t have any furniture or rugs covering them.